xinyu-dev/Demo-Multi-Agent-NIMs-for-Protein-Folding/notebooks/Lab-1.0-setup-up-credentials.md

 ## 2. Setting up environment for Lab 1.x

 > For notebooks Lab 1.x, we will be using NIMs hosted by NVIDIA, with some locally installed models & packages.
-Linux environment with GPU is strongly recommended because 1) `abnumber` installation on Apple Silicon MacOS is a bit complicated and 2) Boltz benefits from GPU acceleration.
+You will need a Linux environment with GPU support.

 1. In SageMaker Studio, create a new Jupyterlab space.
 The following configuration
    ![sagemaker-studio-1](../images/sagemaker-studio-1.png)